ethereum/populus/docs/dev_cycle.intro.rst

 **Mining**: Bundling a group of transactions into a block

-**Why mining is hard?** Because the miner needs to bundle transactions with additional input that requires significant computational effort to find.
+**Why mining is hard?** Because the miner needs to bundle the transactions with an additional input that requires significant computational effort to find.
 Without this addtional input, the block is not valid.

 **Rewards**: The reward that a miner gets when it finds a valid block